Rouhis/AIProjectSAM/BardGradio/README.md

 The API keys tends to expire quite often and you might get an error about "SNlM0e value not found.".
 Then just clear your cookies and get a new api key.

-You also need to have photo of a piece of clothing that you can use to test the program.
+You also need to have photo of a piece of clothing that you can use to test the application.

 ## Installing
 Installing dependencies.